hashicorp/terraform-provider-tfe/website/docs/cdktf/csharp/r/saml_settings.html.markdown

 * `SsoApiTokenSessionTimeout` - (Optional) Specifies the Single Sign On session timeout in seconds.
 Defaults to 14 days.
 * `Certificate` - (Optional) The certificate used for request and assertion signing.
 * `PrivateKey` - (Optional) The private key used for request and assertion signing.
+* `PrivateKeyWo` - (Optional, [Write-Only](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral#write-only-arguments)) The private key used for request and assertion signing, guaranteed not to be written to plan or state artifacts.
+Either `PrivateKey` or `PrivateKeyWo` can be provided, but not both.
 * `SignatureSigningMethod` - (Optional) Signature Signing Method.
 Must be either `Sha1` or `Sha256`.
 Defaults to `Sha256`.
 * `SignatureDigestMethod` - (Optional) Signature Digest Method.
 Must be either `Sha1` or `Sha256`.
 Defaults to `Sha256`.

+-> **Note:** Write-Only argument `PrivateKeyWo` is available to use in place of `PrivateKey`.
+Write-Only arguments are supported in HashiCorp Terraform 1.11.0 and later.
+[Learn more](https://developer.hashicorp.com/terraform/language/v1.11.x/resources/ephemeral#write-only-arguments).

 ## Attributes Reference